awsdocs/amazon-ec2-user-guide/doc_source/instance-booting-from-wrong-volume.md

 proc /proc proc defaults 0 0
 ```

-And if you were to check the label of both volumes, you would see that they both contain the `/` label:
+If you check the label of both volumes, you see that they both contain the `/` label:

 ```
 [ec2-user ~]$ sudo e2label /dev/xvda1